Bedrock-OSS/bedrock-wiki/docs/entities/sleeping-entities.md

 }
 ```

-Undocumented, needed for entity be able to sleep.
+Undocumented, needed for entity to be able to sleep.

 <CodeHeader>BP/entities/sleeping_entity.json#components</CodeHeader>